 Getting data into Splunk is hard enough.
 After uploading a CSV, monitoring a log file, or forwarding data for indexing, more often than not, the data does not look the way you’d expect it to.
 The large blocks of unseparated data that are produced when it’s ingested are hard to read and unable to be searched.
 If the data is not already separated into events, doing so may seem like an uphill battle.
+Using Splunk field extractions with rex and erex will allow you to parse and perform advanced search commands using fields.
+This is where field extraction comes in handy.

-What is a field extraction?
+What is a Field Extraction?

 A field extraction enables you to extract additional fields out of your data sources.
 This enables you to gain more insights from your data so you and other stakeholders can use it to make informed decisions about the business.